kinyodan/danbooks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Mars rover challenge done in Ruby on rails
+Ruby on rails Application utilizing the new york times developers API

 <!-- GETTING STARTED -->
 ## Getting Started